Islamic fashion: Islamic fashion online stores

 Clothing companies and brands are quite fragmented globally.
 In most OIC (Organization of Islamic Cooperation) countries, local clothing companies that are local culture - driven dominate the market: a special segment of Islamic/modest clothing companies is emerging globally, some of the most established producers and labels understandably come from Muslim-majority countries.
 However, new labels from other countries - especially those targeting the younger generation of Muslim women - are quickly gaining tractions in their local markets and beyond.
+The Jordan-based label Shukr, for instance, reported sales in more than 70 countries, mostly in the United States and the United Kingdom.

 Social media

-There is undeniably a modest fashion craze that has been going on this past years with big brands in fashion, celebrities and independent entrepreneurs on this movement.
-This trend is seeing mainstream brands like Tommy Hilfiger, Mango, Zara, and DKNY coming up with modest collections they never did before.
-We are also seeing many celebrities including Rihanna and Kim Kardashian wearing and posting on their social media profiles the Islamic headscarf, the hijab and Beyoncé dressing in an abaya.
+Modest fashion has gained greater visibility in recent years, with participation from major fashion brands, independent designers and public figures.
+Brands including Tommy Hilfiger, Mango, Zara, and DKNY have introduced collections aimed at consumers seeking more modest styles.
+Public figures such as Rihanna,Kim Kardashian and Beyoncé have also appeared in clothing associated with Islamic dress, including hijabs and abayas.

 It is a continuing growing trend: some women designed their own clothes that suited their needs because the mainstream market could not provide it, these personalities on Instagram and several blogging sites started getting attention.
 They became the icons people looked up to for fashion inspiration:

 “Young hijabi Instagrammers like Maryam Asadullah, Sobia Masood and many other social media personalities have made a huge impact in the modest fashion industry.
 These personalities created a trend whereby they shared their stylish, modest outfits, tips and tutorials while other people admired their style, thus gaining them big followership.
 They were able to provide what the mainstream fashion industry was not giving them and the modest wearer.
 This inspired and helped many other young people who were following them.
 More and more people started sharing their modest styles on social media and it became a buzz that changed the view of modest fashion”.

 Asadullah is just one of many fashion-forward hijab-clad Muslim women showcasing their personal style on the popular photo-sharing social media site.
 These Instagrammers fill a gap that mainstream media has still to cover: inspiration and advice for women who want to maintain religious standards of modesty without sacrificing personal style.
 Fashion Vlogger, designer and co-owner of Vela Scarves Marwa Atik is another example of Muslim women taking charge of their religious and fashion identity.
 Since the fashion industry hasn't been marketed much towards Muslim women, Atik took it upon herself to edit existing scarfs and create designs for her friends from her garage, until the weight and volume of her work became too much, and her sister decided to step in.